jliamfinnie/kaggle-trackml/README.md

 - track scoring (length + quality of track) to determine when to steal hits from another track
 - different number of KDTree neighbours, angle slices, etc.

-The track extension code can be found in the `extension.py` file.
+The track extension code can be found in the `extension.py` file, function `do_all_track_extensions()`.
 This type of track extension typically gave us a boost of between 0.05 and 0.15 for a single DBScan model.

 **Straight Track extension**

 Some tracks are more 'straight' than 'helix-like' - we do straight-track extension for track fragments from volumes 7 or 9.
 To extend straight tracks, we:
 - compute `z/r` for each hit
-- if our track does not have an entry in the adjacent layer_id, calculate the expected `z/r` for that adjacent layer_id, and assign any found hits to our track
+- if our track does not have an entry in the adjacent `layer_id`, calculate the expected `z/r` for that adjacent `layer_id`, and assign any found hits to our track
-- try to merge with track fragments from an adjacent volume_id.
+- try to merge with track fragments from an adjacent `volume_id`.

 This type of track extension typically gave us a boost of between 0.01 and 0.02 for a single DBScan model.
+Code is in `straight_tracks.py`, function `extend_straight_tracks()`.

 **Merging**